 Did you see the debate?
 Who do you think had the better temperament?
 Who do you think made the most sense?
 The rational thing is for Americans to vote for the most rational choice.
 The rest of us will be watching.

-The photo is a partial mural by a favourite artist, Lester Coloma
+The photo is a partial mural by a favorite artist, Lester Coloma